huangli712/iQIST/docs/src/ch08/mott.md

 ### Mott metal-insulator transition

-> NOTE:
+!!! info

-> This tutorial will take you about two hours.
+    This tutorial will take you about two hours.

 **Introduction**